gracierichards/portfolio_manager/assignment4/res/SETUP-README.txt

 SUPPORTED COMMANDS
 Below is the syntax for all commands this program can take.

+create inflexibleportfolio <portfolio_name> <ticker_symbol>:<integer> [<ticker_symbol>:<integer>...]
+    Creates an inflexible portfolio with the given name and one or more stocks.
+Each stock must be provided an integer for the number of that stock in the portfolio.
+For example, create inflexibleportfolio <portfolio_name> MSFT:20 AAPL:10 NVDA:30
+    would make a portfolio with 20 shares of MSFT, 10 shares of AAPL, and 30 shares of NVDA.

 create portfolio <portfolio_name> <ticker_symbol>:<integer> [<ticker_symbol>:<integer>...]
-    Creates a portfolio with the given name and one or more stocks.
-Each stock must be provided an integer for the number of that stock in the portfolio.
-For example, create portfolio <portfolio_name> MSFT:20 AAPL:10 NVDA:30
+    Creates a flexible portfolio with the given name and one or more stocks.
+Each stock is given the purchase date of the current date.
-    would make a portfolio with 20 shares of MSFT, 10 shares of AAPL, and 30 shares of NVDA

 load portfolio <portfolio_name> <filename>
     Loads a portfolio from the file "filename".
 Names the resulting portfolio portfolio_name